-- 1.9.
+- attributes and characteristics are generally unrelated to radiological protection; however, they usually influence the final decision on the termination of a nuclear or radiological emergency. - 1.10.
 This Safety Guide is intended to help in decision making based on scientific considerations regarding radiological protection and the experience available.
 However it is also intended to serve as an input to a final and comprehensive decision making process concerning the termination of a nuclear or radiological emergency.
-As nuclear or radiological emergencies may lead to long term exposures due to residual radioactivity in the human habitat, this Safety Guide anticipates that the decision making processes will not only include emergency planners and radiological protection specialists, but will also involve consultation with the public and other interested parties9. - 1.10.
-The guidance and recommendations provided in this Safety Guide take into account the lessons learned from past experience, including the Fukushima Daiichi accident (2011) [6, 7], the radiological accident in Nueva Aldea (2005) [8], the fuel damage incident at the Paks nuclear power plant (NPP) (2003) [9], the radiological accident in Lia (2001) [10], the radiotherapy accident in Panama (2000/2001) [11], the radiological accident in Goiânia (1987) [12], the Chernobyl accident NPP (1986) [13, 14], and the accident at the Three Mile Island NPP (1979) [15].
-Annex I of this Safety Guide provides case studies for several of past emergencies. - 15 1.11.
-The guidance and recommendations provided in this Safety Guide form the basis for achieving the goals of emergency response outlined in para.
-3.2 of GSR Part 7 [2], particularly the goal of preparing for the resumption of normal social and economic activity. - 18 1.12.
+As nuclear or radiological emergencies may lead to long term exposures due to residual radioactivity in the human habitat, this Safety Guide anticipates that the decision making processes will not only include emergency planners, decision makers at various governmental levels and radiological protection specialists, but will also involve consultation with the - 1.11.
+The guidance and recommendations provided in this Safety Guide take into account the lessons learned from past experience, including the Fukushima Daiichi accident (2011) [6, 7], the radiological accident in Nueva Aldea (2005) [8], the fuel damage incident at the Paks nuclear power plant (NPP) (2003) [9], the radiological accident in Lia (2001) [10], the radiotherapy accident in Panama (2000/2001) [11], the radiological accident in Goiânia (1987) [12], the accident at the Chernobyl NPP (1986) [13, 14], and the accident at the Three Mile Island NPP (1979) [15].
+Annex I of this Safety Guide provides case studies for several past emergencies. - 18 1.12.
 As a full range of potential nuclear or radiological emergencies is considered in this Safety 19 Guide, the following distinctions have to be made in relation to the way in which the emergency will 20 be terminated and the situation to which the emergency will transition: - Emergencies that do not involve significant releases of radioactive material to the environment, and thus do not result in exposures of the public in the longer term due to residual radioactive material (e.g. the Paks NPP fuel damage, the accidental overexposures in Panama, the radiological accident in Nueva Aldea), may not necessarily result in an emergency exposure situation.
 Such emergencies can be terminated in a way in which the facility, the activity and the source can ultimately be managed as a planned exposure situation.
 The planned exposure situation may be associated with either a normal operation or a clean-up, decommissioning or ending of the operational life of the source.
-In terms of public exposures, such emergencies will not result in an exposure situation that is different from the one that existed prior to the emergency.
+In terms of public exposures, such emergencies are not expected to result in an exposure situation that is different from the one that existed prior to the emergency.
 The decision to terminate the emergency of this type delineates also the beginning of a planned exposure situation.
-In such cases, within the context of this Safety Guide, the phrase "transition from emergency exposure situation to planned exposure situation" is used. - Emergencies involving significant releases of radioactive material into the environment (such as the Chernobyl NPP accident, the Fukushima Daiichi accident and the Goiânia radiological accident) result in emergency exposure situations.
-In such emergencies, the public is exposed in the longer term due to the presence of residual radioactive material in the environment.
+In such cases, within the context of this Safety Guide, the phrase "transition to planned exposure situation" is used. - Emergencies involving significant releases of radioactive material into the environment (such as the Chernobyl NPP accident, the Fukushima Daiichi accident and the Goiânia radiological accident) result in emergency exposure situations.
+In such emergencies, the public may be exposed in the longer term due to the presence of residual radioactive material in the environment.
 Such situations are eventually managed as existing exposure situations.
 The termination of such emergencies is possible after a period of time that allows for the transitioning to an existing exposure situation.
 The decision to terminate the emergency exposure situation of this type also means entering into the existing exposure situation.
-In such cases, within the context of this
+In such cases, within the context of this Safety Guide, the phrase "transition to existing exposure situation" is used.